spradar999/UrbanFloodSense/README.md

 ## A scalable workflow for urban flood quantification: Fusing Sentinel-1 SAR, PlanetScope imagery, and elevation models

-This repository contains a comprehensive geospatial pipeline for analyzing urban flooding in Bengaluru, India.
+This repository contains a comprehensive geospatial pipeline for analyzing urban flooding.
 The project integrates multi-source satellite data (Sentinel-1 SAR, PlanetScope) and elevation models to detect flooded areas, classify urban landcover, and estimate flood depth and volume.

 ## 📁 Project Structure